Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature

-In our numerical calculation of EE in a random partitioning with a uniform probability we do the following: for a specific subsystem size $n$, first we choose randomly sites that belong to the subsystem; then, we apply the method of RSRG/RSRG-X to obtain the approximate ground state/typical excited state of the system.
+In our numerical calculations of the EE in a random partitioning with a uniform probability, we do the following.
+First, we apply the RSRG/RSRG-X to obtain the approximate ground state/typical excited state of the system corresponding to a specific system size.
+To work in the strong disorder regime where the RSRG method is asymptotically correct, we set $\alpha=0.2$.
+Then we randomly choose sites that belong to the subsystem.
 By counting the number of singlets and triplet$_{\uparrow\downarrow}$s that cross the boundary of the chosen subsystem, we calculate EE for that chosen subsystem.
 We repeat this process large enough times and calculate its average $\overline{\text{EE}}_n$.
-In the RSRG-X process, since each of singlet or triplets are chosen based on the Boltzmann distribution, we need to take ensemble average for each temperature $T$.
-In addition, since the coupling constants are random, we also take disorder average over random $\{J\}$ realizations.
-After doing these averaging, the EE$(T, p)$ is obtained via Eq. (\ref{eq:EEp}).
+In the RSRG-X process, since each singlet or triplet is chosen based on the Boltzmann distribution, we need to take the ensemble average for each temperature $T$.
+In addition, since the coupling constants are random, we also take the disorder average over random $\{J\}$ realizations.
+After doing these averaging calculations, the EE$(T, p)$ is obtained.